Shabbat Services are every Friday night at 7:30 pm Saturday morning at 10 am followed by Torah Study

 A project of the sisterhood is to feed the hungry.
 There is a food barrel in the foyer, waiting for your contribution.
 Please bring your nonperishable food items as often as possible.
 Hunger has no season.

-Our Hebrew & Religious school is an interactive, hands-on teaching experience.
+HEBREW AND RELIGIOUS SCHOOL Our Hebrew & Religious school is an interactive, hands-on teaching experience.
 We are currently enrolling children for both Religious and Hebrew School.
-If you are interested in registering your child for Hebrew or Religious school, please contact our Education Director, Susie Konicov by calling the Temple office at 941-755-4900
+If you are interested in registering your child for Religious school, please contact our Education Director, Susie Konicov, by calling the Temple office at 941-755-4900.

 The Temple Office

 The TBE office is available to you or for your questions.
-We are open Tuesdays thru Fridays, 9:00 am - Noon.
+We are typically open Tuesdays thru Fridays, 9:30 am - Noon.
 For Rabbi or Temple information or to RSVP for an event, please call the Temple office.
-941-755-4900 The Office is located at Temple Beth El, 5150 Peridia Blvd E, Bradenton 34203.
+941-755-4900.
+The Office is located at Temple Beth El, 5150 Peridia Blvd E, Bradenton 34203.
 You can also find out information or RSVP to an event by going to www.templebethelbradenton.com

 Got pocket change?
 Remember Pushke money?
 Put your change each day in a ziplock bag, then bring the bag to the Temple as a donation.
 Every little bit helps!
 It is a great way to get the kids to contribute too!

 “It is a Tree of Life to those who hold fast to it.”
 Proverbs 3:18 Purchasing a leaf (or leaves) on our Tree of Life, is a wonderful way to mark and sanctify precious life events, such as: B’nai Mitzvah, engagements, weddings, birth of a child or grandchild, birthdays, anniversaries, or any special occasion.
-It I also a loving way to remember those who have gone before us.$100 per leaf.
+It I also a loving way to remember those who have gone before us.
 Call the TBE office for more info - 941-755-4900

 President Exec.
 Vice President Treasurer Secretary Membership Immediate Past President